gklyne/annalist/documents/introduction.md

 - mobile-friendly
 - desktop or web hosting
 - usable with separately hosted data
-- support darta hosting for external applications (REST API)
+- support data hosting for external applications (REST API)
-- "source as resource": darta is viewable by end user using just a text viewer
+- "source as resource": data is viewable by end user using just a text viewer
 - incremental backup friendly
 - search across all or selected fields